maranasgroup/iRhto_memote/model_files/README.txt

+*** Sticky ***
+Release 2 is current and at this directory. iRhtoC and iRhtoN are the model versions for carbon and nitrogen limited conditions, respecitvely.
+They are identical except for the biomass reaction, acyl composition reaction, and GAM.

+*** Update log ***
+Hoang Dinh, 2020-06-30
+First upload now called "release1", described in https://dx.doi.org/10.1016%2Fj.mec.2019.e00101, accounting for 1108 genes.

+Update model to "release2", accounting for 1113 genes, with the following major changes:
+- Peroxisomal and mitochondrial beta-Oxidation pathway is curated, gene functions were searched and linked, poly-unsaturated fatty acid beta-oxidation pathways (up to C18:3) were unlumped.
+- Add de novo carnitine biosynthesis pathway => required for mitochondrial beta-oxidation / not in S. cerevisiae
+- Fix ATP synthase stoichiometry to 3 ATP / 10 proton.
+Re-calibrate GAM

+KBase model format is no longer supported due to technical issues.

 Hoang Dinh, 2019-04-09
 As of current, the gene-protein-reaction rules in model SBML (.xml) file are errorneous due to a bug in "cobra.io.write_sbml_model".
 Please use the model in the JSON (.json) format if possible.
 Information provided in the excel files are also correct.<br>